 - Plan a Simple, Crowd-Pleasing Menu: Stick to two or three easy recipes that use some of the same ingredients.
 This lightens your load and ensures you can make a great drink for everyone without packing your entire bar.

-Why Batch Cocktails Are Your New Camping Essential
+Why Batch Cocktails Will Change Your Camping Game

 Let’s be honest: after a long day of hiking or setting up a tent, the last thing you want to do is play bartender.
 Fumbling with a full cocktail set, multiple bottles, and sticky mixers at a dusty picnic table isn’t exactly relaxing.
 This is where batching your cocktails before you even leave home changes the game.
 Pre-mixing your drinks means you do the work in the comfort of your kitchen, so you can spend more time enjoying the campfire.